Master of Engineering (M.Eng.)

 Is the M.Eng. in chemical engineering right for me?

-If you know you want to work in academia or eventually get your Ph.D. in chemical engineering, you should look into CBE’s M.S. program, which could be a better choice than the M.Eng for this desired outcome.
+If you know you want to work in academia or eventually get your Ph.D. in chemical engineering, you should look into CBE’s M.S. program, which could be a better fit than the M.Eng. for this outcome.

 Where do M.Eng. graduates work?